asreview/asreview/docs/source/intro/vocabulary.rst

 ----------

 The ASReview project makes use of standardized terminology for all communication regarding ASReview and its underlying technology.
-An overview of terms and usage can be found in the table below.
+You can find an overview of terms and usage in the following table.

 +------------------+-----------------------------------------------------------+
 | Term             | Usage                                                     |